DeVinci-Innovation-Center/Classes/HP/README.md

 - In **Phase 3** you will complete the template with the evaluation of your prototype according to what you submitted in phase 2.
 Phase 3 must have an evaluation of the technical characteristics of your prototype or a user study.
 The deadline for phase 3 is set to the 17th March 2023 23:59:59PM (17th March 2023 23h59min59sec)

+📚 Don't forget you can find all the information about the different phases in your survival guide.

 ## Content

 - Operating System & System Administration